 Computer science develops students’ computational and critical thinking skills and teaches them how to create—not just use—new technologies.
 This fundamental knowledge is needed to prepare students for the 21st century, regardless of their ultimate ﬁeld of study or occupation.
 Computer science courses should count toward math or science entrance requirements for higher education.

 Computer science is driving job growth and innovation throughout our economy and society.
 More than half of projected jobs in STEM ﬁelds are in computing occupations; these occupations dominate “help wanted” ads; and computer science is one of the hottest degrees for new college graduates.
 In fact, by 2018, Florida will need to fill 385,000 STEM-related jobs, and 49% of these jobs will be in computing.

 Current computer science courses often do not count towards a student’s core math or science requirements from high school – they are treated as electives.
 Given the academic demands, college-bound students cannot afford to take computer science as an elective.
 Further, higher education often does not allow computer science courses to satisfy a math or science entrance requirement.
 Counting computer science as a math or science credit would not require schools to offer computer science or students to study it; it simply allows existing computer science courses to satisfy a core requirement that already exists.

 To learn more about making computer science count, visit http://code.org.

-Please help us make computer science satisfy existing high school graduation requirements for math or science.
-This is especially important for students following a college bound track.
+Joanne Barrett needs your help with “Gov. Rick Scott: Please help us make computer science satisfy existing high school graduation requirements for math or science.”.
+Join Joanne and 6,572 supporters today.